Knee pain can stall your squat progress, or even derail it altogether. A common question our readers ask is:

 Key takeaways when modifying technique

-You will run into a lot of trial and error as to what will work, but the point of all these modifications is to modify your mechanics to a point where you can squat without pain and build your load tolerance from there.
+You will run into a lot of trial and error as to what will work, but the point of all these modifications is to adjust your mechanics to a point where you can move without pain in the knee during squats and build your load tolerance from there.

-These types of technical modifications work very well for people that have knee pain associated with a certain movement.
-There is no inherently wrong way of doing things, but if it is causing you pain then there is certainly a better way of doing things for your case.
+These types of technical modifications work very well for people that feel their knees hurting when squatting.
+There is no inherently wrong way of doing things, but if it is causing you pain then there is certainly a better option.

 Technical modifications are not a one size fit all model, and there are no magical exercises to fix your knee pain even though it may seem that way.
 Similarly, just because something helps, does not mean that you have a certain diagnosis.
 Context is key, and trained professionals are available to help you.